-My youngest daughter turned four this March, a fact that surprises most people when they see her for the first time.
-Toddlers tower over her, and her legs barely reach the pedals of the tricycle that our kindergartener outgrew years ago.
+My youngest daughter turned four this March, a fact that surprises people when they see her for the first time.
+Some toddlers tower over her, and her legs barely reach the pedals of the tricycle that our kindergartener outgrew years ago.
 Yes, she’s small for her age.

 Fast forward to today, and “getting bigger” is still the overriding goal when it comes to feeding our daughter.
 It is the sacred mantra my husband and I hear beating in our heads whenever our family sits down for a meal.
 If our oldest daughter decides not to eat, we sigh, but it ends there.
 With our youngest, we don’t feel we have the luxury of letting it go.